Caring for Others ✝ Achieving Excellence

 The Remote Learning Strategy details the provision offered by the school in different situations and the expectations of children, parents and teachers.

 On the first day of a period of remote education, parents will be directed to the school website for home based activities or provided with a paper pack of work.
 From day two of remote education, learning moves online via Tapestry in EYFS and Year 1 and Microsoft Teams in Years 2 to 6.
-Lessons include a mix of live lessons, recorded lessons and independent tasks.
+Lessons include a mix of live lessons, recorded lessons, presentation materials and independent tasks.

 We teach the same curriculum remotely as we do in school, wherever possible and appropriate.
 However, we have needed to make adaptations in some subjects, for example where content or the need for subject specific resources make it unfeasible to be taught at home.